dpuyda/triclipper/docs/how_it_works.md

 Collinear active edges must be avoided.
 If two active edges above the scan line are collinear, the edge that reaches higher is split into two parts, the part that overlaps with the other edge is removed and the remaining part becomes connected to the other edge.
-If the end points of the collinear edges have the same Y coordinate, one of them is removed and the edges that are connected to it become connected to the other edge.
+If the end points of the collinear edges coincide, one of them is removed and the edges that are connected to it become connected to the other edge.
 For example:

 ![collinear-edges-1.svg](./img/collinear-edges-1.svg)